11. Pittsburgh - BEN ROETHLISBERGER, QB, MIAMI (OHIO)

 13. Buffalo - LEE EVANS, WR, WISCONSIN

-A deep-ball threat, a playmaker is the type of player the Lee Evans, fully recovered from knee injuries suffered at Wisconsin has been to this date a great addition for the Bills.
+A deep-ball threat, a playmaker is the type of player the Buffalo Bills sought heading into the off-season.
+Never seemingly able to recover from the trade which sent wide receiver Peerless Price to the Atlanta Falcons prior to the 2003 season, the Bills struggled offensively.
+Lee Evans, fully recovered from knee injuries suffered at Wisconsin has been to this date a great addition for the Bills.
 Showing great speed and a tremendous burst off the ball, Evans has been simply a standout player and legitimate threat in passing camp.
 Thus far in practice and workout sessions, the Bills staff has modified some of the workout habits and strength/conditioning exercises of Evans.
 The change is expected to further develop the splendid athletic ability of the fleet of foot receiver.
 Initial contract talks have started with no progress to report at this time.
 If anything, Evans stock has soared with his very unordinary performances.

 14. Chicago - TOMMIE HARRIS, DT, OKLAHOMA

-New Chicago Bears head coach Tommie Harris from Oklahoma fits the bill of being a quick interior defensive lineman, in very good physical condition.
+New Chicago Bears head coach Lovie Smith preaches athleticism at every position on the roster, which includes at the often physical defensive tackle position.
+Tommie Harris from Oklahoma fits the bill of being a quick interior defensive lineman, in very good physical condition.
 Relatively lacking depth at the position, the Bears are counting on Harris to emerge as a force in the middle of the Chicago defense.
 Presently, some discussion on contract parameters have been tossed about, but there appears to be a significant amount of ground to be made up between the two parties.
 Right now, the smart money is on Harris not making it to training camp on time with his Bears' teammates.

 15. Tampa Bay - MICHAEL CLAYTON, WR, LSU